Managing value with portfolio management – Part 2

 The business case

-For agile initiatives, the business case contains just enough information to lead to discussion, further elaboration and, in due course, a go / no go decision about the initiative.
+For agile initiatives, the business case contains just enough information to lead to discussion, further elaboration and, in due course, a go or no go decision about the initiative.
 The business case focuses on goal, scope, expected value, KPIs and sub-initiatives, with a rough estimate of the effort.
-For waterfall initiatives, the business case is often described in more detail, as part of a project letter / PID.
+For waterfall initiatives, the business case is often described in more detail, as part of a project letter or PID.
 For both agile and waterfall business cases, it is recommended to also indicate an expected value and KPI as soon as sub-initiatives are concretized.
 In both cases it then becomes possible to evaluate the value of initiatives in the meantime and to allocate a substantiated budget to the next sub-initiative.
-Moreover, permanent agile teams are more about allocating ('committing') resources than about allocating a budget; after all, a budget has already been allocated, on which resources are prioritised.
+Moreover, permanent agile teams are more about allocating (committing) resources than about allocating a budget; after all, a budget has already been allocated, on which resources are prioritized.

 Distribute capacity continuously

-• Ensure a (measurable) joint change ambition
+- Ensure a measurable joint change ambition

-• Synchronize terminology from agile and waterfall initiatives
+- Synchronize terminology from agile and waterfall initiatives

-• Visualize strategic contribution in a portfolio canvas
+- Visualize strategic contribution in a portfolio canvas

-• Organise budget and capacity distribution on continuous prioritization of the most valuable initiatives
+- Organize budget and capacity distribution on continuous prioritization of the most valuable initiatives

 Related insights